James Stirling-Stuart

 De Ruvigny’s Roll information: elder s. of William Crawford Stirling-Stuart, of Castlemilk; served with the Expeditionary in France and Flanders, and died at Ypres 9 Nov.
 1914, from wounds received in action the same day.

-Christ Church, Oxford: Date of birth: 17 April 1891.
+Date of birth: 17 April 1891.
 Was born at 1 Upper Berkely Street, London, the elder son of William Crawford Stirling-Stuart of Castlemilk and his wife Constance Dennistoun.
 James was educated at Eton and came up to Christ Church in 1910.
 He was buried at Haatswell Daads School, Ypres.
-His name is on the memorial located int he family vault of the Stirling-Stuarts, former Lairds of Castlemilk, a Carmunock Parish Church.
+His name is on the memorial located in the family vault of the Stirling-Stuarts, former Lairds of Castlemilk, at Carmunock Parish Church.
 The War Memorial at Carmunock was built by Mr William Stirling-Stuart, it was dedicated in 1922.
 His son heads the list of the Fallen of the First World War.
 The metal bowl of the memorial was originally a horse trough and a special commemoration for Lieutenant Stirling-Stuart’s love of horses.

 1901 census information: